wp-plugins/maintenance/readme.txt

 = If I incorrectly write a login and password I will see the error on the page wp-login? = No, it will be display error on current maintenance page, without redirect to wp-login page

+= I haven’t found an answer to my question, what should I do?
+You can check <a href="http://wordpress.org/support/plugin/maintenance">support forum</a> or <a class="send-mail" href="mailto:mail@fruitfulcode.com?subject=Maintenance%20Plugin">send email to us</a>

 == Changelog ==